Junior College Transfer

 We get the most value out of signing Dalton to such an under market contract by starting him.
 Trade Dak.

 Trade value for Dak plus 30mil of extra cash could improve the team this year a lot.
 I'm thinking significantly more than Dak is better than Dalton.

 I think they need to offer him cab money for a trip to the airport.

-An offer of 35 AAV with 110 guaranteed is not a low ball offer.
+Hmm.
+I'm the only one here who used the word lowball, and I was specifically NOT referring to the first item in the poll ($35M AAV).
+Who thinks $35M AAV is a lowball?An offer of 35 AAV with 110 guaranteed is not a low ball offer.
 In fact, it's more then he's worth IMO but never the less, it is the offer on the table.
 That's a great offer for any player.
 It amazes me that an offer like that is viewed as "Low Ball".
 It's amazing to me.